-Before you get started, make sure you learn your horse’s name and use it often throughout the ride as that will help you bond with him.
+Before you get started, make sure you learn your horse’s name and use it often throughout the ride as that will help the two of you to bond.
 Also, you can even bring some treats like whole carrots, apples and sugar cubes.
-But make sure you ask the owner or trail boss whether your horse is allowed to have them.
-Just like us, some horses won’t be as tolerant of treats or are kept on special diets.
+But make sure you ask the owner or trail boss whether your horse is allowed them.
+Just like us, some horses aren’t as tolerant of treats, or are kept on special diets.

 Tip 8: Ask questions and be social

 As I mentioned when I was talking about decreasing nerves, it’s great to interact with other riders and the owners of the ranch or establishment that you’re riding at.
-Learning as much as you can about how to ranch functions, how the horses are taken care of and who takes care of them will help you learn more about horses and also give you an idea if you want to keep riding there.
+Learning as much as you can about how the ranch functions, how the horses are taken care of and who takes care of them will help you learn more about horses.
+It will also give you an idea if you want to keep riding there.

 Some good questions to ask or talk about: